 Memories and condolences may be shared with the family on Annie's memorial webpage at www.farmerfuneralchapel.com

-To send flowers to Annie Lou Bishop's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Annie Lou Bishop, please visit our floral store.